jparkley/readme-example-github/README.md

 ## Support & Maintenance
-> Please contact through GitHub
+> Please contact me through GitHub
 > but you can also contact me via email
 > email@email.com.
 > This will be periodically updated.